ohata-toast/CDN/en/console-guide.md

 >
 > - URL of Original File: http://your.origin.com/**files/images**/logo.png
 > - URL of CDN Service: http://[ServiceID].toastcdn.net/logo.png
-> - Origin paths may be missing from URL of CDN Service when it is requested.
+> - Origin paths may be missing from URL of CDN service when it is requested.

 - **Downgrading HTTP Protocols Requesting Originals**
   The CDN edge server requests origin server of the original files via service protocol (HTTP/HTTPS) of client's original request.
   That is, when a client requests via HTTPS but if the origin server does not support HTTPS response, original files do not come as response.
   If the origin server operates HTTPS protocols only, enable the **Downgrading HTTP Protocols Requesting Originals** setting and make a request from CDN edge server to origin server by downgrading HTTPS to HTTP protocol.
   In short, the CDN edge server section of client is communicated via HTTPS, while the origin server section of CDN edge server is communicated via HTTP.
   Note the following constraints when downgrading HTTP protocols requesting originals:

-> **[Caution] Contraints for Downgrading HTTP Protocols Requesting Originals**
+> **[Caution] Constraints for Downgrading HTTP Protocols Requesting Originals**
-> 1. Protocol downgrade is not applied to a whole website address.
+> 1. Protocol downgrade is not applied to the entire website address.
 For instance, **www.toast.com**, which is the entire site address of the origin server, cannot be downgraded.
 > 2. No other methods than GET, HEAD, or OPTIONS, are supported.
 > 3. When a downgrade is requested from CDN to an origin server, following headers may be excluded:
 >    Origin, Referer, Cookie, Cookie2, sec-\*, proxy-\*